Oktoberfest – La Crosse, Wisconsin: Timeline

-1965: the North Side Fest Grounds were created at the intersection of Rose and Clinton Streets (in Copeland Park) to coincide with the Torchlight parade.
+In 1965, the North Side Fest Grounds were created at the intersection of Rose and Clinton Streets (in Copeland Park) to coincide with the Torchlight parade.
 The North Side grounds were developed as the family grounds featuring carnival rides and games as well a small beer tent.

-1971: the original fest grounds, now known as the South Side Fest Grounds moved from its original location to a new location at 2nd and La Crosse Streets (1 Oktoberfest Straße) where a $20,000 permanent structure known as “The Bier Hall” was constructed.
+The original fest grounds, now known as the South Side Fest Grounds, moved from its original location in 1971 to a new location at 2nd and La Crosse Streets (1 Oktoberfest Straße) where a $20,000 permanent structure known as “The Bier Hall” was constructed.
+A permanent shelter was constructed at Copeland Park in 1984 to be used for protection during Oktoberfest and in winter as an ice rink with an accompanying warming house.

-1978: the inaugural Burgermeister Dinner was held, which evolved into what became the Burgermeister Breakfast.
+The inaugural Burgermeister Dinner was held in 1978, which evolved into what became the Burgermeister Breakfast.
 The breakfast honors the mayor and other city and council leaders.

-1984: a permanent shelter was constructed at Copeland Park to be used for protection during Oktoberfest and in winter as an ice rink with an accompanying warming house.

-1989: the first “Special Fester”, an area child with special needs, was named.
+In 1989, the first “Special Fester”, an area child with special needs, was named.
 The Special Fester participated in many Royal Family activities and oversaw Special Fester Day, a weekday of free carnival rides and activities for area children with special needs.
 Miranda Roberts of Onalaska was the first honoree.

-2000: the festival was expanded from its original 4 days to 9 days and was named in a USA Today article as “one of the best Old-World folk festivals in the U.S.”

-2007: the first Wienerfest was held.
-This annual event is held in spring and helps fund Oktoberfest activities.

-2014: the festival was shortened back down to its original 4 days due to the festival losing money three of the previous four years.
+The festival was expanded from its original 4 days to 9 days in 2000.
+It was also named in a USA Today article as “one of the best Old-World folk festivals in the U.S.” The festival was shortened back down to its original 4 days in 2014 due to the festival losing money three of the previous four years.
+In an effort to help fund Oktoberfest activities, the first Wienerfest was held in 2007.
+This annual event is held in spring with its profits going to the fall Oktoberfest celebrations.

-2018: La Crosse Oktoberfest changed the method of entry.
+In 2018, La Crosse Oktoberfest changed the method of entry.
 Originally, festgoers were able to enter the fest ground after purchasing an official Oktoberfest USA button.
 In order to better keep track of the number of people entering the grounds, they developed a printed pass with a bar code that is scanned prior to entry.

-2020: Oktoberfest USA was cancelled for the first time after 59 years due to the COVID-19 pandemic and deferred to 2021.
+In 2020, the festival was cancelled for the first time after 59 years due to the COVID-19 pandemic and resumed in 2021.

-2021: Oktoberfest USA will resume after a one-year hiatus.